Samsung/tizen-docs/docs/application/native/guides/applications/service-app.md

    - Service request callback

-     This callback is called when the service application receives an `app_control` service request from another application.
+     This callback is called when the service application receives an `app_control` service request from another application:

      ```
      void